 The portfolio management is generally carried out by the PMO.

 A program is a set of linked projects that are managed in a coordinated way so as to create more value than if they were managed separately.

-The management of digital projects increasingly requires agile steering, involving contracting authority (MOA) and contracting authority (MOE) for an effective implementation of the strategy.
+The management of digital projects increasingly requires agile steering, involving contracting authority for an effective implementation of the strategy.

 The PMO (Project Management Officer) has the role of providing transversal support to the project (methodology, operational support) and implements the strategic steering of projects.